danrdash/MultipleTestingSystem/README.md

 3. insert the following command: gcc *.c -o FrameWork
 4. insert the following command: FrameWork --input="/path/to/input" --output="/path/to/output

-using multiple parallel WINAPI threads and processes tests are performed concurrently a signal is returned if a test succeeded or failed/crashed/timed out.

 ## IDE
 Written and compiled in Visual Studio 2017